no7dw/no7dw.github.io/source/_posts/finance-trading-system.md

 Let's going a little deeper with an example.
 Orders:

- - 1 client A buy IBM at 20$ with 10 shares
+ - client A buy IBM at 20$ with 10 shares
- - 2 client B sell IBM at 20$ with 5 shares
+ - client B sell IBM at 20$ with 5 shares
- - 3 client C sell IBM at 20$ with 2 shares
+ - client C sell IBM at 20$ with 2 shares

 so when complete executing these 3 orders, the buy order is complete 7 shares ,and 3 shares left.

 But during we executing order,  client A  may cancel the order.
 This may cause order#2 complete, while order#3 is not.

-check for more about [security trading system at shenzhen][6] [trading rule of security trading system at shenzhen][7] [order matching principles][8]
+check for more about:
+[security trading system at shenzhen][6]
+[trading rule of security trading system at shenzhen][7] [order matching principles][8]